ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/250813_FollowUp_PWR-Underweight.md

 Based on fundamental and technical analyses, I viewed the PWR's closing price of $269.36 (as of Feb 21, 2025) as exuberance, which led me to recommend raising cash for the short-term strategy: **Tactical Underweight** (1--2 month horizon).

 ### 2. Outlook
 I was <span class = "quote">"unusually certain"</span> that the market correction of 15%+ was imminent, which could result in a sharp decline in stock price for cyclicals such as PWR.
 While maintaining a constructive view on the U.S. electricity grid infrastructure industry and on its primary beneficiary PWR in the long run, I recommended reducing PWR's exposure to hedge the political uncertainty and economic risks.
-The market---particularly tech-related sectors---was evidently dictated by the sentiment, so it looked most rational to raise cash and wait until the political uncertainty (*i.e.*, tariff threats) subsides.
+The market---particularly tech-related sectors---was evidently dictated by the sentiment, so it looked most rational to raise cash and wait until the political uncertainty (*i.e.*, tariff threats) subsided.

 I assumed that **an inflection point for the stock market would be Apr 2**, <span class = "append">so-called _"Liberation Day"_</span>, the deadline for additional reciprocal tariffs on Asian manufacturing countries.
 My perspective was that Trump's political actions were a political theater rather than true diplomatic initiatives; while the tariff would be imposed, as was during his first term, its figures would likely be *negotiated* down to some range unsatisfactory yet acceptable to trading partners.
 Trump is not a politician but a political businessman running the most 'monopolitic' enterprise in the world, and given the majority of his political advocates, I assumed that he would not enforce directives that might damage his political capital.